 The widely discussed benefits of Agile product development are sometimes overshadowed by some practices that have a negative effect when it comes to realizing Scrum’s full potential.
 Usually called “ScrumButs”, these bad practices are excuses or fake shortcuts for not complying with the proposed methodology.
 The truth is that many teams think that they are using Scrum but they are really skipping many of the steps that Scrum requires, leaving an open door for ineffective and unproductive processes.

 If you are asking yourself why Scrum doesn’t work properly for your team, here are 5 keys you can’t avoid in your Scrum process.
 If you don’t want to fail in the methodology, we recommend not to overlook these items in your daily development process.

 This might also be interesting: Software solutions design: Going beyond the obvious

 1. Accomplish the Scrum ceremonies… ¡Yes, all of them!

 It is important to keep in mind that each ceremony has its own objectives, so skipping any of them may put in danger the results of the project.
-Without any doubt, one of the main reasons why scrum doesn’t work, sometimes lies on the correct execution of these ceremonies.
+Without any doubt, one of the main reasons why Scrum doesn’t work sometimes lies in the correct execution of these ceremonies.
 They are an essential part of the Agile development.
 Thanks to them, we are able to empower the team and correctly implement the Scrum methodology.

 2. Respect the Time Boxing